 Improve Customer Service

 Before adopting AI on a large scale, many financial institutions like banks dealt with expensive operating costs and customer dissatisfaction with their services.
-AI has aided FinTech in solving difficult problems by allowing companies to process more data and tailor their strategies to optimize consumer needs.
+AI has aided FinTech in solving complex problems by allowing companies to process more data and tailor their strategies to optimize consumer needs.
 It also enables FinTech to lower overall operating costs as well.
 By integrating more data into their practices, FinTech can reduce costs for customers, offering them precisely what they need with less hassle.
-AI’s ability to process data quickly gives companies much more insight into potential customer behavior and needs, allowing them to make better decisions earlier and faster and simplifying the process for customers.
+In addition, AI’s ability to process data quickly gives companies much more insight into potential customer behavior and needs, allowing them to make better decisions earlier and faster and simplifying the process for customers.

 Maria is a writer at Enki Tech, a Downtown Santa Monica technology company that specializes in the development of high-quality, user friendly software, web platforms and mobile apps.